 The first is the Nikolskii-type inequality.
 In case $d = 1$, the Nikolskii-type inequality has been extensively studied.
 For instance, the paper by \citet{nevai1987sharp} focuses on the one-dimensional setting and establishes the sharpness of the Nikolskii-type inequalities (with more general weight functions).
 Note that the Mhaskar–Rakhmanov–Saff (MRS) number $a_n$ discussed in that paper is linearly comparable to $\sqrt{2E_{n,d}}$, the threshold.

 The second is the restricted-range inequality.
-Likewise, in the one-dimensional setting, the restricted-range inequality has been studied in great depth; see Chapter 6 of the survey \citet{lubinsky2007survey}.
-For higher dimensions, a few results are known as well; for example, see Lemma 5 of \citet{maizlish2015convex}.
+Similarly, in the one-dimensional setting, the restricted-range inequality has been studied in great depth; see Chapter 6 of the survey \citet{lubinsky2007survey}.
+In higher dimensions, a few results are known as well; for example, see Lemma 5 of \citet{maizlish2015convex}.

-The third, to the best of our knowledge, does not have a standard name, but it can be derived as a combination of the preceding two and will play an essential role in our main result.
+The third, to the best of our knowledge, does not have a standard name.
+It can, however, be derived as a combination of the preceding two and will play an essential role in our main result.

 \begin{proposition}[Nikolskii-type inequality] Recall the definition \eqref{definition:energy} of $C_{n,d}$.
 For all $P \in \Pi_n^d$, we have

 \begin{proof} According to Proposition~\ref{proposition:chrisfunction} and Corollary~\ref{corollary:upperCD}, it holds for all $x \in \mathbb R^d$ that